-Lincoln Mining Corporation (the "Company" or "Lincoln") is incorporated under the Business Corporations Act, British Columbia.
+Lincoln Gold Mining Inc. (Previously - Lincoln Mining Corp) (the "Company" or "Lincoln") is incorporated under the Business Corporations Act, British Columbia.
 The Company's head and registered office, principal address and records is Suite 400 - 789 West Pender Street, Vancouver, British Columbia, Canada, V6C 1H2.
 The Company is listed on the TSX Venture Exchange ("TSX-V: LMG") and Frankfurt Stock Exchange ("ZMG").

-Lincoln Mining Corp. is a precious metals exploration and development company with two projects in various stages of exploration which include the Pine Grove property in Nevada, USA, that is in production permitting stage, and the Oro Cruz gold property in California, USA that is in advanced exploration stage.
+Lincoln Gold Mining, Inc. is a precious metals exploration and development company with two projects in various stages of exploration and development which include the Pine Grove property in Nevada, USA, that is in production permitting stage, and the Oro Cruz gold property in California, USA that is in advanced exploration stage.
 In the United States, the Company operates under its subsidiaries, Lincoln Gold US Corp and Lincoln Resource Group Corp.